 Police say Joseph E. Wyatt, 28, and Ronar Santiago-Torres, 27, went to Fowler's home to rob Fowler, restrained him and held him at gunpoint.
 The men repeatedly struck him, and the wounds are still visible on his face and arms.

 Thankfully, Fowler's friend was watching his home's surveillance cameras at the time.
 She saw two men with stocking caps and bandannas covering their faces, beating Don Fowler.
-She dialed 911 in a panic, telling the dispatcher to get police to the 3600 block of Delaware.
+She dialed 911 in a panic, telling the dispatcher to get police to his home.

 When the men heard police sirens they fled in Fowler's car.
 When they crashed through the garage door, Wagstaff was outside, and was injured by gunfire.
 According to a police source, he was shot in the head.